Bootcamps Organized

 (July 31- August 18, 2023)

 Ph.D.
-Candidate Yelixza Avila spent three weeks at the Nanotechnology Characterization Lab to be trained by Dr. Newton on techniques used to investigate cytokine production of our NANPs in peripheral blood mononuclear cells.
+Candidate Yelixza Avila spent three weeks at the Nanotechnology Characterization Lab to be trained by Drs.
+Dobrovolskaia and Newton on techniques used to investigate cytokine production im response to our NANPs in peripheral blood mononuclear cells PBMCs).

 (June 12-16, 2023)

 Congratulations to the participants who successfully completed our week-long workshop on how our nucleic acid platforms can be applied to aid in the development of more precise cancer therapeutics.
 A special thanks to our presenter, Dr. Roger Chammas, MD-Ph.D.
-(Professor and chair of oncology at the Institute of Cancer of São Paulo), for sharing his valuable time and expertise!
+(Professor and chair of oncology at the Institute of Cancer of São Paulo), for visiting the Afonin Lab and sharing his valuable time and expertise!

 Testing Antibacterial Properties of AgNCs and AgNPs